barondedios/appdev1/04_emerging_technologies.md

 As you can see in the image above, 5G is being applied to almost everything that we can see.
 5G provides such technologies the ability to function faster and in real-time with almost no connection issues at all.
 It is used for faster and efficient Tracking, Sensors, Inspection, and etc.

+5G has been making quite an impact in the industrial IoT, from providing a more secured tracking for vehicles and parcels, to providing efficient sensors and enhanced security with very low latency that allows very little errors to occur at all.

+Back then, IoT or even IT doesn't exist in the Industrial Period, where work and labor are done with pretty much no modern technology at all.
+But now, IT have seeped in the Industrial Business that IT(People) will always be involved in always making new technologies like these and providing them maintenance.

+- **Reference**:

+  _Source: Qualcomm.
+(2023).
+How 5G transforms industries.
+Retrieved from [https://www.qualcomm.com/content/dam/qcomm-martech/dm-assets/documents/how_will_5g_transform_industrial_iot_2.pdf]_

 ## Purpose

 Its main goals are: